 Moving out into another place

 When you move to a different country or region, learning the local language will help you to communicate and integrate with the local community.
 Doing so will demonstrate your interest in and commitment to the new country.
+It is definitely possible to become a fluent speaker with the right form of learning.
+Going to https://effortlessenglishclub.com/ might be an option.
 Knowing the language will also help you understand the essence of the local congregation.

 Family and friends